 Sure, you might want to save up and join a waitlist, but those in need of a fix to tide them over in the meantime could try one of the options below.

-The tachymeter bezel, the contrasty subdials, the retro-sporty good looks…it’s all there in the Dan Henry 1962.
-If the Daytona look is what you’re after, this is a visually comparable option that’ll cost a tiny fraction (about 2%) of the Daytona’s price.
+The tachymeter bezel, the contrasty subdials, the retro-sporty good looks, even the "Paul Newman dial" touches…it’s all there in the Dan Henry 1962.
+If the Daytona look is what you’re after, this is a visually comparable option that’ll cost a tiny fraction (about 2%) of Rolex retail pricing.
 At 39mm, it should even provide a wearing experience close to that of the Daytona.
 It’s powered by a quartz movement, but features thoughtful details that reference racing chronographs from the 1960s.

 If the Tudor brand itself represents an alternative to its pricier sister company Rolex, then the Black Bay Chrono is its Daytona.
 The differences between the two give the Black Bay its own personality, but comparisons are inevitable and similarities work in its favor.
 Tudor, however, offers legendary bang for buck, with an automatic chronograph movement developed together with Breitling — and many components produced in the same facilities as those in Rolex watches.

 - Movement: Tudor MT5813 automatic chronometer